burhanr13/agbemu/README.md

 # agbemu

-A somewhat accurate Game Boy Advance Emulator.
-Supports all of the graphics and audio subsystems, passes many test roms including AGS Aging Cartridge, ARMWrestler, JSMolka's gba-tests, and a sizable portion of the mGBA test suite including all of the memory and DMA tests and most timing tests.
+An accurate Game Boy Advance Emulator.
+Supports all of the graphics and audio subsystems, passes many test roms including the AGS Aging Cartridge, ARMWrestler, JSMolka's gba-tests, and a sizable portion of the mGBA test suite including all of the memory and DMA tests and most timing tests.
 It runs all games I have tested without any issue.

 ## Building